 I cook my pastiera first directly on the bottom of my oven (its hottest spot) because I want a good source of heat to cook the base, then I move it towards the middle of the oven and I cook it for another hour or so, until it is deep golden, lowering the temperature if the top seems to be browning too much.
 I prefer this long and slow cooking to the shorter/high temperature method because I have found that the pastry cooks better and more thoroughly this way.
 You know your oven, you know what to do.

 Roll out two-thirds of the pastry and line the tin.
 Prick the base all over with a fork.
 Roll out the remaining pastry onto a piece of parchment paper and, using scissors, cut out 6-8 strips, about 2 cm wide.
 Place the tin in the freezer for 30 minutes and the strips in the fridge.
+Update 2021: I had the best results with pressing the pastry in the tin: this gives me more control on the the thickness

-Meanwhile preheat the oven to 170°C.
+Meanwhile preheat the oven to 180°C.

 When the oven has reached the right temperature and the base is frozen, remove it from the freezer and pour in the filling.
 Lay the strips on top, creating a diamond shaped lattice.